Kaist-ICLab/final-submission-team-4-20233344-20235290/README.md

     ...
 }
 ```
-For each feature, the way of calculating the feature is described in the file `peripheral.ino`
+For each feature, the way of calculating the feature is described in the file `peripheral.ino`.

 ## 📄 File description